Nigel Quashie: West Bromwich Albion

 Quashie joined West Bromwich Albion in January 2006 for £1.2 million, signing a three-and-a-half-year contract.
 Manager Bryan Robson, "I always liked Nigel when he played for QPR, Portsmouth and Southampton.
 He is intelligent, has good stamina and is a very good passer of the ball.
 He has got the experience now of relegation fights and playing in the Premiership.
 I just feel he will improve our squad."
 He made his debut for Albion in a 2–0 Premier League win over Blackburn Rovers on 4 February 2006.
 He was charged with misconduct by the Football Association after being sent off against Middlesbrough three weeks later for alleged use of foul and abusive language towards the referee's assistants as he left the pitch and was given a one-game ban in addition to a four-game ban for the sending off, his second of the season, and a £5,000 fine after admitting misconduct.
 His only goal for the club came in a 3–1 defeat against Arsenal in April 2006.
-Albion were relegated at the end of the season.
-Quashie achieved the rare distinction of being relegated from the Premiership in two successive seasons.
-Following relegation, Quashie was allowed to leave in the January 2007 transfer window as he expressed a wish to return to the Premier League and manager, Tony Mowbray, wanted to raise some revenue to bring in new players.
+When Albion were relegated at the end of the season, Quashie achieved the rare distinction of two successive relegations from the Premiership.
+He was allowed to leave in the January 2007 transfer window as he expressed a wish to return to the Premier League and manager Tony Mowbray wanted to raise some revenue to bring in new players.

 West Ham United

-Quashie became Alan Curbishley's second signing of the transfer window when he joined West Ham United on a three-and-a-half-year contract for an initial fee of £1.5 million, rising to £1.75 million after West Ham successfully avoided relegation in the 2006–07 season.
-Curbishley explained that he had signed Quashie "...because he is an experienced player who will add competition to our central midfield positions [...]
-The competition for places is a factor that will be important to us as we fight to move up the table..."
+Quashie became Alan Curbishley's second signing of the transfer window when he joined West Ham United on a three-and-a-half-year contract for an initial fee of £1.5 million, rising to £1.75 million when West Ham avoided relegation from the 2006–07 Premier League.
+Curbishley explained that he had signed Quashie "because he is an experienced player who will add competition to our central midfield positions ...
+The competition for places is a factor that will be important to us as we fight to move up the table".
 Quashie made his debut against Fulham a few days later and went on to make eight appearances, none of them on the winning side, as West Ham battled against relegation.

-A persistent foot injury meant that Quashie did not play a single competitive match during 2007–08.
-He made his comeback in a friendly match against Queens Park Rangers in August 2008.
-The signing of Swiss international Valon Behrami in the summer of 2008 and the emergence of academy graduates Jack Collison and Junior Stanislas meant that competition for midfield places was much stiffer.
-In January 2010 he was released by West Ham and rejoined QPR.
+A persistent foot injury meant that Quashie did not play a single competitive match during the 2007–08 season.
+He made his comeback in a pre-season friendly against Queens Park Rangers in August 2008.
+The signing of Swiss international Valon Behrami in the summer of 2008 and the emergence of academy graduates Jack Collison and Junior Stanislas meant that competition for midfield places was much stiffer, and Quashie spent much of the next 18 months out on loan.